phsopil/FacebookAuthomationWithSelinumPlusSms/README.md

 # FacebookAuthomationWithSelinumPlusSms
-_Facebook _Authomation With _Sms

 Description:

-     simple script to _authomate _facebook login and _notification _checkup using java.
-     the count of new _notification will _send by _sms, using Twilio library
+     simple script to _authomate _facebook login and ænotification æcheckup using java. the count of new _notification will _send by æsms, using Twilio library

 Usage: